Q.1. Which two temples did the author visit in Kathmandu?

 Q.18.
 What are the author's observations about the streets in Kathmandu?

-The author finds the streets in Kathmandu ‘vivid, mercenary and religious’.
-Extremely narrow and busy, these streets have many small shrines and some images clad in flowers.
-Stray cows roam about mooing at the sound of the motorcycles.
-Vendors sell their wares shouting loudly and radios are played at a loud pitch.
-In addition, the horns of the cars and the ringing of the bicycle bells increase this din.
+Ans.
+The author finds Kathmandu's streets "vivid, mercenary and religious".
+They are narrow and busy, lined with small shrines and images decorated with flowers.
+Stray cows move about mooing at the sound of the motorcycles, vendors shout to sell their goods, radios blare, and the combined noise of horns and bicycle bells creates a constant din.

 Q.19.
 What picture of the Baudhnath stupa does the author portray?